Samih754/randomstuff/README.md

 # randomstuff

-some randoim stuff ive worked on use it as you please
+some random stuff ive worked on use it as you please